 As the research notes, millennial homebuyers are not interested in having to fix up a home.
 They want a home that requires little or no maintenance.

 “Most homes constructed of wood or synthetic materials require painting every few years,” said Hamilton.
 “Brick never fades and never needs painting.
-This is huge issue for millennials home buyers.”
+This is a huge issue for millennials home buyers.”

 “The classic look of brick will last for hundreds of years,” said Cox.
 “This lack of maintenance is a very powerful selling proposition for millennial buyers.”